Dunure castle’s sunset

 That was new year’s day and such a lovely way to start a new year, even though I couldn’t feel my fingers and toes …

 This is my Strava training log showing that I ran every day in December.
-The distance is logged in kilometers.
+The distance is logged in kilometres.

-I met lots of people out walking and running that day … it was the busiest I’d ever seen this country road.
-My other half drove the car to where I was running to take photos and run me back (in the car) after my 5k.
+I met lots of people out walking and running on Christmas Day, the busiest I’d ever seen this country road.
+My other half drove the car to where I would finish my run to take photos and run me back (in the car of course) after my 5k.

-Boxing day was very windy and wild … I ran the Ayr Turkey Trot 5k fun run.
+Boxing day was very windy and wild when I ran the Ayr Turkey Trot 5k Fun Run.

 I honestly didn’t think I could ever do this, I’m not an athletic person at all.
 I’m just a mum of two who decided to take up jogging four years ago then found My Peak Challenge to help me along the way.

 The hardest part was in my mind.
 I’d put on my running gear, step out that door no matter how tired I felt or what the weather was like.
-Once I was finished I felt good.
-The only thing I really noticed was how tired I felt some days and wanted to nap in the afternoon.
-Possibly just my body’s way of coping … I’m not sure.
+Once I was finished I felt good, mostly.

 New year challenges